ISO 27001 Management Responsibilities | Annex A 5.4 | The Lead Auditor’s Implementation and Audit Guide

 How to implement ISO 27001 Annex A 5.4

-Implementing ISO 27001 Annex A 5.4 requires a shift from passive approval to active security leadership.
+Implementing ISO 27001 Annex A 5.4 requires a definitive shift from passive approval to active security leadership.
 This control mandates that management at all levels demonstrates a commitment to the Information Security Management System (ISMS) by ensuring personnel follow established security protocols.
 By embedding security requirements into daily operations and human resource processes, organisations create a culture of accountability.
-This technical guide outlines the action-oriented steps to formalise management oversight and satisfy lead auditor requirements for the 2022 standard.
+This technical guide outlines the action-oriented steps to formalise management oversight and satisfy lead auditor requirements.

 1. Formalise Information Security Roles and Responsibilities